 An avid performer, Rebecca has portrayed numerous musical theatre, opera, and operetta roles onstage.
 Her most recent roles include Mother ("Ragtime"), for which she earned a DASH nomination for Best Actress in a Musical, The Baker's Wife ("Into the Woods"), and Fantine ("Les Misérables").
 Rebecca has performed with several opera companies throughout New England as a lyric coloratura soprano portraying roles such as Mabel ("The Pirates of Penzance"), Queen of the Night ("The Magic Flute"), and Frasquita ("Carmen").
 She has also been a featured soprano soloist for several of the great oratorio works, Handel's "Messiah" being her favorite.
 Rebecca was an alternate in Connecticut Concert Opera's American Opera Idol Competition in 2011 and 2012.Rebecca is passionate about teaching young singers how to properly understand and use their instruments.
-Hailing from Boston, choristers under her baton in the past have gone on to achieve high ranks in District, All-State, All-New England, and All-Eastern choirs.
+Hailing from Boston, choristers under her baton in the past have gone on to achieve high ranks in MA District, MA All-State, All-New England, and All-Eastern choirs.
 As an advocate for community music, Rebecca is known for her dynamic rehearsals that foster an inclusive environment and cultivate community and a sense of belonging within the choir.

-Emily Daquano, Conductor, Junior Choir
+Michael Denomme, Conductor, Junior Choir

-Christina Lianos, Conductor, Training Choir
+Camille Labonté, Conductor, Training Choir

-Christina Yun, Conductor, Cantiamo
+Eveli Korre, Conductor, Cantiamo

 Caroline Suri, Executive Director